gtim/svelte-chess/README.md

 ## Methods

 The board state can be read and manipulated via method calls to the Chess component itself.
-The API should closely resemble that of chess.js.

 Methods for reading game/board state:

 * `getHistory()`: Same as the `history` prop.
 All moves played in the game, as an array of SAN strings, e.g. `['d4','Nf6','Bg5']`.
 * `getHistory({verbose: true})`: All moves played in the game, as an array of [#move](Move objects).
+* `getBoard()`: An 8x8 array of the current position.
+Each element is null (empty square) or an object on the form `{ square: 'd8', type: 'q', color: 'b' }`.

 Methods for manipulating game/board state: